addania/coding/src/pages/TypeScript.md

     "target": "es5",
 ```

 > Default target is `es5`.
 And I can see it, because in my `.ts` files I use `const` and `let`, which if I open the `.js` file I will see `var` everywhere.
 Because in `es5` we do not have `let` and `const`!! `es5` makes sure that code will run in older browsers, but maybe I want to use `es6` and then I have other build tool which will transpile the Javascript code which can be then read by older browsers.
-Or maybe we want to ship code that ONLy works in modern browsers.
+Or maybe we want to ship code that ONLY works in modern browsers.

 > We can delete the es5 and press `CTRL+SPACE` it will give you all the possible options.
 You can set target to es6 which is equivalent to es2015.
-Or use even younger version: es2020
+Or use even more recent version like: es2020

 ### Libraries

 ![](https://i.imgur.com/zZbnUAa.jpg "Photo by Skitterphoto from Pexels")<p style="font-size: 12px; text-align: right">_Photo by Skitterphoto from Pexels_</p>

 > Allows to specify which default objects and features Typescript knows (for example working with the DOM).
 If "lib" is empty, defaults are assumed based on our target.
+As our target is es5 or es6 than it assumes default libraries like working with DOM API, etc.

 > Add a button to the index.html file: